cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

 In order to collect data interviews were conducted.
 The process of gathering information was initialized by contacting KMD to arrange interviews with relevant employees.

 The interviewed employees include:
-- Lead developer Mats Lindberg on Oktober 1rst 12:30
+- Lead developer Mats Lindberg on October 1st 12:30
-- Project portfolio manager Linda Nielsen on October 1rst 13:00
+- Project portfolio manager Linda Nielsen on October 1st 13:00
-- Manager of modern workplace Dion Andersen on October 1rst 13:00
+- Manager of modern workplace Dion Andersen on October 1st 13:00
 - Caroline Ramsdal (STILLING og TIME?) on October 14th

 Previous to the interviews a list of questions was developed to be used during semistructured interviews to ensure comparable resulting data. #todo[kilde bog]